 If someone found out they had HIV early on they could live a long life with HIV without it progressing into AIDS.
 If someone took really good care of themselves (eating well, getting lots of rest, staying away from drugs and alcohol) and took the necessary treatments, they could live their lives without having any symptoms for up to 20 to 30 years.
 Magic Johnson, a former basketball player, for example, has been living with HIV since 1991 without it progressing to AIDS.

 When we talk about the stigma attached to HIV we mean the negative feelings or disapproval some people have about HIV or the people living with HIV.
 It can be really hard to deal with a positive HIV diagnosis, especially if the people around you start treating you different or judging you.
-Stigma usually exists because many people don’t know have accurate info about HIV, some people are still afraid of catching it from casual contact.
+Stigma usually exists because people don’t have accurate info about HIV, some people are still afraid of catching it from casual contact.

 We can all help to reduce the stigma against HIV.
 When we have accurate information about HIV, like how it’s spread, we know we can be friends or family with people who have HIV!
 The only fluids that can transmit the virus are blood, sex fluids (pre-ejaculate, ejaculate, vaginal & anal fluids) and breast milk.
 HIV is not spread through the other body fluids (spit, urine, sweat, tears, saliva, poop, throw up, and boogers).
 So we can live with, eat with, play sports with, cry with, hug, or kiss someone with HIV without risk.